 December 20, 2021

 Strange, too, to think of other places that seem completely hypothetical or abstract, but are every bit as real.
-Say, a 10’ cube of open space a mile overhead, mostly empty other than clouds and occasional birds.
+Say, the 10’ cube of open space a mile above you, mostly empty other than occasional clouds and birds.
 Abstract as it is, this description corresponds to a place that exists as concretely and vividly as your first afternoon in Paris.
-Or a similar 10’ cube 120,000 miles overhead, more profoundly empty out there in outer space.
+Or the similar 10’ cube 500,000 miles overhead, more profoundly empty out there in outer space.
 This place, too, exists.
-It has innumerable precise, factual, time-varying characterists that we could observe if only we were there.
+It has innumerable precise, factual, time-varying characteristics that we could observe if only we were there.

 Borges loved to play with Pascal’s notion of a sphere whose center is everywhere and circumference nowhere, a metaphor for God or the universe.
 It’s a pleasing shorthand for this ubiquitous, detailed foreground.
 There’s something salutary, something conducive to healthy perspective, about thinking of arbitrary places this way: each the center of the universe, with you somewhere out of focus in the background.